RubenEschauzier/quweda_link_queue_content_analysis/content/experiment_setup.md

 {:##linkqueueanalysis}

 To investigate the behavior of the link queue during LTQP, we will register the link source for each dereferenced link during query execution.
-We make a snapshot of the link sources in the link queue when a link is popped from or pushed to the link queue and register the timestamp of this action.
+We make a snapshot of the link sources in the link queue whenever a link is popped from or pushed to the link queue and register the timestamp of the snapshot.
 Thus, we obtain the evolution of the sources in the link queue during query execution. \\
 Using this information, we will first plot the different types of sources and their numbers present in the link queue.
 This plot will give us insight into the data discovery pattern of the query engine and allow us to investigate avenues for link prioritization algorithms or other forms of optimization.
+To support the visual analysis of the link queue, we introduce metrics that measure link queue characteristics.
+We are interested in what percentage of all links we obtain from a given source.
-Furthermore, we will determine the percentage of time the link queue contains $$k$$ or more links and determine the average number of link types present in the link queue, given $$k$$ links are present.
+Furthermore, we will determine the fraction of time the link queue contains $$k$$ or more links ($$ p\mathit{Eff}(k) $$) and calculate the average number of link types present in the link queue, given $$k$$ links are present ($$\bar{n^{q}}(k)$$).
+These metrics give us insight into possible bottlenecks during query execution and whether link prioritization based on link sources has merit for LTQP.
 We calculate these metrics using
-<span class="comment" data-author="RV">Why?
-This comes out of the blue</span>

 $$
 \begin{aligned}
     p\mathit{Eff}(k) = \dfrac{\sum_{\{t_{0} \leq t_{i} < t_{N}| n^{q}_{t_{i}} \geq k\}} t_{i+1} - t_{i}}{t_{n} - t_{0}}, \quad
     \bar{n^{q}}(k) = \dfrac{\sum_{\{t_{0} \leq t_{i} < t_{N}|n^{q}_{t_{i}} \geq k\}} (t_{i+1} - t_{i})n^{q}_{t_{i}}}{t_{n} - t_{0}}. \\
 \end{aligned}
 $$